Making sense of our connected world

 Developing an accurate consumption monitor still faces one major hurdle: a lack of reliable data and transparency about AI’s environmental effects.

 The discussion group quickly reached consensus that independent measurement is needed.
-A key lever: greater insight into the data centers that run AI systems.
+A key lever: greater insight into the data centres that run AI systems.
 How much computing power is used for AI?
 Where are the servers located?
-What’s the energy source?
+What are the energy sources?
 How much water is consumed?
-Most of these questions remain unanswered because operators don’t disclose the data.
+Most of these questions remain unanswered, simply because operators don’t disclose the data – yet.

-There is potential in the Data Center Registry created under the EU Energy Efficiency Directive, which aims to establish a European database for data centers.
+The Data Centre Registry created under the EU Energy Efficiency Directive holds enormous potential.
+It aims to establish a European database for data centres.
 In Germany, operators are now required to register and annually report information on energy use and heat recovery to the Federal Ministry for Economic Affairs and Climate Action.
 However, it’s still unclear how much of that computing power goes specifically to AI.

 Thus, calls for comprehensive reporting and documentation standards persist.
 These must be uniform and holistic to assess and compare environmental impacts across AI’s life cycle.
-Moreover, measurement must not be left to industry alone.
+Moreover, measurement must not be left to the industry alone to self-monitor.
 To avoid greenwashing, independent or public entities must oversee those assessments.

 AI policy is sustainability policy

 To implement these demands, a change in mindset is necessary.
-The ecological sustainability of AI must be recognised by policymakers as a risk.
-High-resource AI systems raise environmental responsibility questions – and that makes AI policy also environmental policy.
+The risk posed to ecological sustainability by AI must be recognised by policymakers.
+High-resource AI systems raise questions of responsibility – and that makes AI policy also environmental policy.

 What could legislators do?
 Existing environmental assessment tools and incentive systems could be expanded and applied to AI.
 This includes comprehensive life-cycle assessments for digital services.
 Appropriate tools are already available in the construction industry.
 But to do this, the entire digital supply chain – everything required to provide AI systems – must be disclosed and factored in.
-Additionally, carbon pricing could be extended to digital services, especially those provided outside Europe.
-That way, emissions from non-European data centers would also be counted.
-While mechanisms for carbon border adjustment exist in the EU, they currently only apply to products like steel or fertilizers.
+Additionally, carbon pricing ought to be extended to digital services, especially those provided outside Europe.
+That way, emissions from non-European data centres would also be accounted for.
+While mechanisms for carbon border adjustment exist within the EU, they currently only apply to products like steel or fertilizers.

 Looking ahead

 There was also a sense of frustration in the discussion.
 Many participants criticised the slow pace of political processes and the lack of serious sustainability thinking in AI deployment.
-The question arose: how can individuals and organisations take responsibility themselves?
+One question came up over and over: How can individuals and organisations take responsibility themselves?

-Yet, there was also a feeling of momentum.
-Participants were motivated to jointly push for more transparency in AI’s environmental impact, strengthen public discourse, and ensure that AI and environmental policy are increasingly seen as interconnected.
+Yet, there a feeling of momentum also presided.
+Participants were motivated to jointly push for more transparency in AI’s environmental impact.
+The idea is to strengthen public discourse and ensure that AI and environmental policy are increasingly seen as interconnected.
 Science can play a key role here by developing better methods to evaluate AI’s resource use and making them accessible.

 References

-Hajonides, J.; McCarthy, J.; Koulouri, K., Camargo, R. (2025) Navigating AI´s Thirst in a Water-Scarce World.
-A Governance Agenda for AI and the Environment. https://www.naturefinance.net/resources-tools/navigating-ais-thirst-in-a-water-scarce-world/
+Hajonides, J., McCarthy, J., Koulouri, K., & Camargo, R. (2025) Navigating AI´s Thirst in a Water-Scarce World.
+A Governance Agenda for AI and the Environment.
+NatureFinance. https://www.naturefinance.net/resources-tools/navigating-ais-thirst-in-a-water-scarce-world/

 Kaack, L. H., Donti, P. L., Strubell, E., Kamiya, G., Creutzig, F., & Rolnick, D. (2022).
 Aligning artificial intelligence with climate change mitigation.
 Nature Climate Change, 12(6), Article 6. https://doi.org/10.1038/s41558-022-01377-7.